 Blackcurrant is rich in polysaccharides like glucose, galactose and glycoconjugates which plays a role in depriving the nutrients needed for cancer growth, thereby delaying its growth.
 Among its many established benefits, studies on Blackcurrant and its nutrients also have positive effects in the fight against Alzheimer.
 For these reasons, Blackcurrant has been used in many homeopathic recipes in parts around the world.

 Blackcurrant has been used for over 500 years in various homeopathic recipes for a variety of ailments.
 As medical technology matured, doctors and scientists have taken a unique interest in studying the nutrients contained in Blackcurrant and found astounding health effects it offers through laboratory and clinical studies.

 Blackcurrant Anthocyanin and Glaucoma patients

-Hirosaki University of Japan conducted a six month clinical study with 30 glaucoma patients and found that anthocyanins extracted from Cassis Berries improved blood flow activity and circulation in the ocular blood vessels and the optic nerve thus improving vision activities.
-Since this study, Anthocyanin extracted from Cassis Berries became widely accepted vision supplement in Japan.
+Hirosaki University of Japan conducted a six month clinical study with 30 glaucoma patients and found that anthocyanins extracted from Cassis Berries improved blood flow activity and circulation in the ocular blood vessels and the optic nerve, thus improving vision activities.
+Since this study, Anthocyanin extracted from Cassis Berries became a widely accepted vision supplement in Japan.